envoyproxy/nighthawk/docs/updating_envoy_dependency.md

 ## Background

-We aim to synchronize our Envoy dependency with hte latest revision weekly ([PRs](https://github.com/envoyproxy/nighthawk/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aclosed+%22update+envoy%22+)).
+We aim to synchronize our Envoy dependency with the latest revision weekly ([PRs](https://github.com/envoyproxy/nighthawk/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aclosed+%22update+envoy%22+)).

 Nighthawk reuses large parts of Envoy's build